Are you a guitar player who wants to be able to recreate the old-time, rootsy twang of your grandfather plucking his banjo?

 You can also adjust the sound manually or with a digital tuner to set it for playing blues, hillbilly music, and more.

 On the downside, the cheaper price point means this banjo has several minor workmanship flaws.
 Some of the accessories, such as the picks and shoulder strap, leave something to be desired in quality.

 The other danger with this banjo is that it is not packaged very well for transport, so if buying online, make sure your instrument doesn’t arrive banged up.

 #3 Best 6-String Banjo For Beginners – Jameson 6-String

 The Jameson 6-String is a great affordable option for beginners, providing quality workmanship at an affordable price.

-It has a mahogany body, which makes its sound more sweet and mellow then your average banjo, perfect for Bluegrass tunes.
+It has a mahogany body, which makes its sound more sweet and mellow than your average banjo.
+It’s perfect for bluegrass tunes.

 The aesthetically pleasing design comes with a Remo Weatherking drumhead, chrome plated armrest, and adjustable tailpiece.

 On the negative side, this banjo will require setup to be played at its full potential, something that may be difficult for someone without experience.

 Expect to get the bridge, neck, and truss rod readjusted in order to achieve maximum quality sound from this instrument.